 A voxel is the 3D equivalent of a pixel.
 Two of the dimensions correspond to a regular pixel on the sky, while the third dimension corresponds to a small range of redshifts from where line emission would redshift into a given frequency bin of our instrument.

 Both instrumental systematics and astrophysical foreground contamination are neglected in the following.
-However, since our estimator is inherently simulation based, these effects can be added at a later stage when a sufficiently realistic instrument model is available.
-For discussion of foreground contamination in similar line intensity surveys see, e.g., da Cunha et al. (2013), Breysse et al. (2015, 2017), and Chung et al. (2017).
+However, since our estimator is inherently simulation based, these effects can be added at a later stage when a sufficiently realistic instrument

 2.2.
 DM Simulations